 Artistic design : Spectaculaires, Les Allumeurs d’images – Franck Marty and Benoît Quero

 The cathedral of Notre-Dame de Chartres is one of the largest in France and one of the first French sites to be listed as a World Heritage Site by UNESCO in 1979.
 Since its first construction, 5 versions followed one another, until the cathedral we know today, which dates from the 13th century.
 An accidental fire in 1836 destroyed the old wooden frame.
 The entirely rebuilt roof in cast iron with a copper covering is now one of its particularities.
 Chartres Cathedral also has the richest and most complete collection of ancient stained glass windows in the world with 172 windows spread over 2600m2.

 Dates and timetable

-The 21 sites of Chartres en lumières are illuminated EVERY evening at dusk from April to January.
+The 21 Chartres en lumières sites are illuminated EVERY evening at dusk from April to January.

 See you in April 2024 for a new season.